Giorgione

-Giorgio Barbarelli da Castelfranco (Zorzi; 1470s – 17 September 1510), known as Giorgione, (Note: /ˌdʒɔrdʒiˈəʊneɪ, -ni/ JOR-jee-OH-nay-,_--nee, /ˌdʒɔrˈdʒəʊni/ jor-JOH-nee; /it/; Zorzon /vec/) was an Italian painter of the Venetian school during the High Renaissance, who died in his thirties.
+Giorgio Barbarelli da Castelfranco (Note: Zorzi da Castelfranco.)
+(1470s – 17 September 1510), known as Giorgione, (Note: English: /ˌdʒɔrdʒiˈəʊneɪ, -ni/ JOR-jee-OH-nay-,_--nee, /ˌdʒɔrˈdʒəʊni/ jor-JOH-nee, /it/; Zorzon /vec/.) was an Italian painter of the Venetian school during the High Renaissance, who died in his thirties.
 He is known for the elusive poetic quality of his work, though only about six surviving paintings are firmly attributed to him.
 The uncertainty surrounding the identity and meaning of his work has made Giorgione one of the most mysterious figures in European art.

 Together with his younger contemporary Titian, he founded the Venetian school of Italian Renaissance painting, characterised by its use of colour and mood.
 The school is traditionally contrasted with Florentine painting, which relied on a more linear disegno-led style.

 Life

 What little is known of Giorgione's life is given in Giorgio Vasari's Lives of the Most Excellent Painters, Sculptors, and Architects.
 He came from the small town of Castelfranco Veneto, 40 km inland from Venice.
 His name sometimes appears as Zorzo; the variant Giorgione (or Zorzon) may be translated "Big George".
 It is unclear how early in boyhood he went to Venice, but stylistic evidence supports the statement of Carlo Ridolfi that he served his apprenticeship there under Giovanni Bellini; there he settled and rose to prominence as a master.

 Contemporary documents record that his talent was recognized early.
 In 1500, when he was in his twenties, he was chosen to paint portraits of the Doge Agostino Barbarigo and the condottiere Consalvo Ferrante.
 In 1504, he was commissioned to paint an altarpiece in memory of another condottiere, Matteo Costanzo, in the cathedral of his native town, Castelfranco.
 In 1507, he received, at the order of the Council of Ten, partial payment for a picture (subject unknown) in which he was engaged for the Hall of the Audience in the Doge's Palace.
 From 1507 to 1508 he was employed, with other artists of his generation, to decorate with frescoes the exterior of the newly rebuilt Fondaco dei Tedeschi (or German Merchants' Hall) at Venice, having already done similar work on the exterior of the Casa Soranzo, the Casa Grimani alli Servi and other Venetian palaces.
 Very little of this work now survives.